 Change How You Eat: A Path to Sustainable Living

-Every meal is more than food, the choices in our meals reflect a connection to the people and the environment that surrounds us- our families, neighbors, local communities, and the planet.
+Every meal is more than food, every meal is more than food, the choices in our meals reflect a connection to the people and the environment that surrounds us- our families, neighbors, local communities, and the planet.
 Research shows that the global food system contributes to nearly 30% of total greenhouse gas emissions.
 This includes everything starting from the growth process to how food is processed, transported, stored, and subsequently sold.
 Understanding this connection allows each household, whether you live alone or have a large family to make choices that nurture both people and the planet.

 Understanding How Food Uses Resources

-Different foods require different amounts of water, land, and energy for production.
-Grains, legumes, fruits, and vegetables generally use fewer resources per serving, while other foods including animal-based foods such as meat, poultry, seafood and dairy naturally require more.
-Being aware of these differences helps households plan meals that reflect their values, traditions, and lifestyles.
+Different foods take different amounts of water, land, and energy to produce.
+Grains, legumes, fruits, and vegetables usually use fewer resources per serving, while animal-based foods like meat, poultry, seafood, and dairy need more.
+Being aware of these differences helps households plan meals that fit their values, traditions, and lifestyles.

 Practical Habits for Every Household